QCDR Name: MBHR Mental and Behavioral Health Registry

 |Denominator Exceptions||Patients who present an acute condition or crisis during the intake visit who are not administered a behavior problem screener.|

 |Numerator||NUMERATOR (SUBMISSION CRITERIA 1):

-Patients who were administered a psychiatric or behavioral health intake visit to assess broad-band psychosocial problems.
+Patients who were administered a validated psychiatric screening to assess broad-band psychosocial problems .NUMERATOR (SUBMISSION CRITERIA 2):